SpellholdStudios/MazzyFriendship/README.md

 This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2EE), the conversion projects Baldur's Gate Trilogy (BGT) and Enhanced Edition Trilogy (EET).

 The Mazzy Friendship mod should be compatible with all WeiDU mods, however, we cannot test every single one.
 It is only compatible with BGII: ToB.
-If you do encounter an error, please contact K'aeloree (kae@spellholdstudios.net) or alternatively post on the <a href="http://www.shsforums.net/index.php?showforum=555">forums</a>.
+If you do encounter an error, please contact <a href="kae@spellholdstudios.net">K'aeloree</a> or alternatively post on the <a href="http://www.shsforums.net/index.php?showforum=555">forums</a>.

 >Although it is not required for the Mazzy Friendship to function properly, it is always a good idea to install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a>.
 <div align="right"><a href="#top">Back to top</a></div>